lol-dungeonmaster/kaggle-agents-2025/docs/index.md

 <p>While big and capable, StockChat (SC1) became limited by it’s single agent design.</p>
 <ul>
-  <li>There’s no parallelism or asynchronous operation because parallel function calling is agent-wide.
+  <li>There’s no parallelism or asynchronous operation because parallel function-calling is agent-wide.
 Some of the functions may have unmet dependencies when run parallel (by an LLM).
 In other cases the degree of parallelism is determined by whether you have paid for finance api access.
 As I’m building a toy I wanted to keep free-tier as an option.
-SC1 is essentially an LLM-guided loop of serial operations, with a single rest api request at a time.
-It makes SC1 stable at the cost of performance.</li>
+SC1 is essentially an LLM-guided loop of serial operations, along with a single rest api request at a time.
+It makes SC1 stable at the cost of performance and responsiveness.</li>
   <li>The lack of context management means SC1 can handle months worth of pre-scored news data.
-Although as a synchronous operation.</li>
+The context is shared by all tools while answering a user question.
+Meaning tools which are called last are limited by, sometimes large, unrelated context generated earlier.</li>
-  <li>There’s a single vector store with all acquired data, requiring metadata management to compensate.</li>
+  <li>There's a single vector store with all acquired data, requiring metadata management to compensate.
+The store is optimized for document search, and only uses similarity optimizations for temporary vectors.</li>
   <li>SC1 has no facility to determine user interest.
 It's a giant cache of previously searched finance data.</li>
   <li>There's no systematic evaluation except to run baseline queries.</li>
 </ul>